microsoft/tes-azure-legacy/docs/DEVELOPERS.md

 #### Running unit tests locally
-Unit tests `pipenv install pytest` and then simply run `pytest` to start unit tests.
+Run `pipenv run pytest` to start unit tests.
 A specific test file's path can be specified to only run that test.

-If you are debugging and want to prevent output capture (i.e. to permit `print()` calls in unit tests, use `pytest -s`).
+If you are debugging and want to prevent output capture (i.e. to permit `print()` calls in unit tests, use the `-s` argument).

 ## Testing the API (i.e. submitting tasks)